Kwesi-dev/Kwesi-dev/README.md

-<p align="left">Hi 👋, I'm Afriyie Samuel Kwesi and I am a ghanaian.
+<p align="left">Hi 👋, I'm Afriyie Samuel Kwesi and I am a ghanaian 🌍.
 I am Software Developer specifically a web developer.
-I am very passionate and love to develop web applications that helps better lives and makes things easier for people.</p>
+I am very passionate and love to develop web applications that helps better lives and makes things easier for people 😃.</p>
-<p align="left">I love to work with people and to continue to learn new things.
+<p align="left">I love to 🤝 work with people and to continue to learn new things.
 To know more about me and also to get connected with me , you can follow me on my social links below </p>

 - 📫 How to reach me **afriyiesamuel36@gmail.com**